What is EDR?

 Integrates with threat intelligence

 Integration with CrowdStrike’s cyber threat intelligence provides faster detection of the activities and tactics, techniques and procedures (TTPs) identified as malicious.
 This delivers contextualized information that includes attribution where relevant, providing details on the adversary and any other information known about the attack.

-Using Falcon Insight EDR, the OverWatch team members work proactively to hunt, investigate and advise on threat activity in your environment.
+Using EDR, the threat hunters work proactively to hunt, investigate and advise on threat activity in your environment.
 When they find a threat, they work alongside your team to triage, investigate and remediate the incident, before it has the chance to become a full-blown breach.

-Falcon Insight acts like a DVR on the endpoint, recording relevant activity to catch incidents that evaded prevention.
-Customers are given comprehensive visibility into everything that is happening on their endpoints from a security perspective as the Falcon agent tracks hundreds of different security-related events, such as process creation, drivers loading, registry modifications, disk access, memory access or network connections.
+EDR acts like a DVR on the endpoint, recording relevant activity to catch incidents that evaded prevention.
+Customers are given comprehensive visibility into everything that is happening on their endpoints from a security perspective as CrowdStrike tracks hundreds of different security-related events, such as process creation, drivers loading, registry modifications, disk access, memory access or network connections.

 This gives security teams the useful information they need, including:

 - local and external addresses to which the host is connected